What are the Benefits of an Applicant Tracking System?

 9. Tracking and Understanding Diversity in Your Hiring Pipeline

 A homogenous candidate pipeline will not result in a diverse workforce.
-With an ATS in place to confidentially collect data points on race, gender, disability, and other areas, recruitment leaders have more information to assess the reality of bias in decision-making.
+Using an ATS with native diversity hiring tools helps companies confidentially collect data points on race, gender, disability, and other areas, and thereby, have more information to assess the reality of hiring bias in decision-making.

 10. Clarified Roles and Permissions